 \subsection{Notations, conventions and tools}

-The proofs below use some basic tools from complex analysis.
-Unless otherwise stated, the standard domain $z\in (-\pi,\pi]$ will be used for the principal branch of the common multivalued functions.
+The proof uses some basic tools from complex analysis.
+Unless otherwise stated, the standard range $z\in (-\pi,\pi]$ will be used for principal branches of the common multivalued functions.
 We will frequently encounter functions, which are holomorphic on the cut planes $\mathbb{C}\setminus \Real$ or $\mathbb{C}\setminus \Real_+$, with a finite jump discontinuity across the cut.
-For such {\em sectionally holomorphic} function $\Psi(z)$, the limits at points on the real line are denoted by
+For such a {\em sectionally holomorphic} function $\Psi(z)$, the limits across the real line will be denoted by